Posted on September 20, 2016

 Skype in the Classroom allows students to take virtual field trips, bring experts into the classroom, and connect with travelers, educators and authors.
-The Around the World with 80 Schools and Learn NC blogs give examples of projects that are possible using Skype in the Classroom for virtual global learning. (free)
+The Learn NC blog gives examples of projects that are possible using Skype in the Classroom for virtual global learning. (free)

 After signing up on ePals (Global Community), teachers and students can message each other; teachers can also choose from a library of "Experiences"—cultural exchange, subject-based learning, and language practice—for their classes. (free)

 Resources to connect with self-designed projects or with curriculum provided